What Causes Melting of Material Under Divergent Plate Boundaries

 2.1 The Role of Pressure and Temperature

 The melting temperature of mantle rocks depends on both pressure and temperature.
-Decompression melting occurs when pressure drops faster than temperature rises.
-Along divergent boundaries, the pressure decline due to lithospheric thinning is the dominant factor, allowing mantle rocks to cross their solidus (the temperature at which they begin to melt) even if the temperature remains relatively constant Small thing, real impact..
+Day to day, Decompression melting occurs when pressure drops faster than temperature rises.
+Along divergent boundaries, the pressure decline due to lithospheric thinning is the dominant factor, allowing mantle rocks to cross their solidus (the temperature at which they begin to melt) even if the temperature remains relatively constant.

 2.2 Composition of the Source Mantle

 The upper mantle is largely composed of peridotite, a rock rich in olivine and pyroxenes.
-To give you an idea, a mantle enriched in volatiles (water, carbon dioxide) lowers the solidus temperature, making melting easier.
 The exact mineralogy influences the solidus.
+On top of that, for instance, a mantle enriched in volatiles (water, carbon dioxide) lowers the solidus temperature, making melting easier.
 Thus, variations in mantle composition along a ridge can lead to differences in magma production rates.

 2.3 Fluid Addition and Volatile Saturation

 Water and other volatiles have a profound effect on melting.
-When water is present in the mantle, it reduces the melting point by up to several hundred degrees Celsius.
-Now, as mantle material ascends, it can become volatile‑saturated, prompting additional melt generation.
-This process is amplified by the fractional crystallization of early‑forming minerals, which concentrates volatiles in the remaining melt.
+Which means when water is present in the mantle, it reduces the melting point by up to several hundred degrees Celsius.
+As mantle material ascends, it can become volatile‑saturated, prompting additional melt generation.
+This process is amplified by the fractional crystallization of early‑forming minerals, which concentrates volatiles in the remaining melt Still holds up..

 3. Stages of Melt Generation and Migration